IAmbrose/Project-1-Snakes/README.md

 The game is deployed on GitHub Pages, and you can play the game here: https://iambrose.github.io/Project-1-Snakes/

+## Favourite JS function

+My favourite JS functions has got to be the functions that move the snake.
+There are multiple functions that go hand-in-hand to allow the snake to move based on the event listener of clicking the arrowkeys and also the set interval function that automates the moving of the snake.
+It's my favourite because along the way as the game develops and I implement more ideas to the game, I had to constantly change/update these functions, however with every updates there are always oversights leading to some bugs.
+Thus it was quite fulfulling to try and resolve these bugs and see how it all plays out.

+## Key Challenges

+One of the challenges I faced was to figure out how to make the snake maintain its shape while moving.
+Also had to ensure that the snake could not go the opposite direction and kill itself.

+## Key Learnings
+There are definitely several key takeaways from this project, considering it's my first.
+It has significantly increase my comprehension of functions, loops and conditional statements.
+It has also open my awareness of how these components can come together to create a game.
+Furthermore, it really emphasis the crucial nature of the planning stage.
+Without proper planning, I would have definitely felt lost and wasted a significant amount of time trying to figure things out on the go.

 ## Future Features

 - Create a leaderboard for the game.